 In the morning, we got up to catch the sunrise and said farewell to our campsite.
 Our next adventure would take us just down the road, and along a 2 and a 1/2 mile dirt path to the parking area of Darwin Falls.

-Prior to our trip, we had no idea that there was a lush oasis hiding the midst of this unforgiving terrain.
+Prior to our trip, we had no idea that there was a lush oasis hiding in the midst of this unforgiving terrain.
 This spring-fed waterfall is truly a miracle in the desert, flowing year-round in a narrow gorge.
-It was a short two-mile roundtrip hike to the falls, that involved some rock scrambling and several stream crossings.
+It was a short two-mile roundtrip hike to the falls that involved some rock scrambling and several stream crossings.

-Death Valley offers so much, from sand dunes to canyons to historic hotels any amount of time spent in the park is sure to be full of adventure and discovery!
-Don’t forget one of Death Valleys greatest attractions is its proximity to other National Parks and awesome off the beaten path towns.
-So pack some snacks, grab your maps, don’t forget sun protection too and get on your way, our parks are waiting!
+Death Valley offers so much from sand dunes to canyons to historic hotels.
+Any amount of time spent in the park is sure to be full of adventure and discovery!
+Don’t forget one of Death Valleys’ greatest attractions is its proximity to other National Parks like Sequoia and King’s Canyon as well as other quirky off-the-beaten-path towns.